 9. How much does it cost to get certified?

 In addition to the cost of your training class, which is set by the individual training providers, the fee for lead-safe renovator certification is $75 for two years or $150 for four years.
 Refresher training is required every four years, so to keep your training and certification renewal dates on the same schedule, we recommend applying for four-year certification.
 The fee for a two-year lead company certification is $125.

 10. How do I apply to get certified?

 After training, all you have to do is fill out an application (one for yourself and one for your company, if you're not already working for a certified lead company) and pay the associated certification fee.
 You can do this online, if you want to pay by credit card or electronic check; otherwise, fill out a printable individual and company application to submit by mail or drop off, if you prefer to pay by check or money order.
 You may pay for both applications with one check or money order.

 11. How do I renew my certifications?

-You can take a refresher at any point within the last year before your training expires.
-Then you'll be eligible to apply for another two-year certification.
+You can take a refresher at any point within the last year before your training expires (check the date on your blue certification card).
+Then you'll be eligible to apply for another two-year or four-year certification.

 12. What if I take my training in another state?
 Can I still get certified in Wisconsin?